 Balancing multiple objectives for the ocean requires accounting for the cumulative impacts of a diverse range of activities.
 The marine environment provides some benefits to specific sectors that can be easily valued (e.g., shipping, oil and gas, fisheries, recreation, etc.).
 In contrast, other benefits from oceans reach a broader group of people, often through indirect pathways not as easily valued (e.g., provision of life support systems, climate regulation, protection of coastal communities from storms and sea level rise, biodiversity, and cultural and aesthetic values).
 Understanding the cumulative pressures resulting from the various uses and how these will evolve in the future is critical, as these pressures will have specific spatial demands, create conflicts among users, and affect the suite of benefits humans can expect from the ocean.

-The Nautical Institute and World Ocean Council are putting together an operational guide to the risks and rewards connected with the shipping industry that should be considered during the MSP process (A professional approach to MSP).
-This is an initial template that seeks to outline just some of the many issues of concern.
+The Nautical Institute and World Ocean Council have published an operational guide to the risks and rewards connected with the shipping industry that should be considered during the MSP process.
 We invite all users to provide feedback via e-mail or on the LinkedIn debate in order to update and expand it.

 Alternatively, you can make your comments in real time in the Nautical Institute LinkedIn Group.